5 Ideas for a Race Day Breakfast

 - Running

-Struggling with what to eat for race day breakfast?
-This post has 5 ideas for different situations of eating before a morning run and will explain how to modify them to fit your needs when eating the morning of a race.
+Struggling with what to eat for breakfast on race day?
+This post has 5 ideas for different race day breakfast ideas before a morning race and will explain how to modify them to fit your needs.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-The answer is yes (most of the time), especially if you’re planning on running long.
+The answer is yes (most of the time), especially if you’re planning on running long or competing in a race.

 If you aren’t eating the “correct” foods, or eating enough or too much, you may suffer from runners gut, or have adverse symptoms during your run.

-There are several benefits to eating before a morning run.
+There are several benefits to eating before a morning run and enjoying a race day breakfast.

 - Carbohydrates provide quick and sustained energy to use in that run

-- Enhance glycogen storage (that can benefit you during those longer runs and efforts)
+- Eating can enhance glycogen storage (that can benefit you during those longer races and efforts)

 - Prevent feelings of physical hunger during a run